kubeshop/kusk-gateway/docs/guides/timeouts.md

 Kusk Gateway makes it easy to specify timeouts for your API operations - both globally or individually for each path or operation.

-For example the below API defines a global 60 second request timeout - which is overridden for the getHello operation and set to 10 seconds.
+For example the below API defines a global 60-second request timeout - which is overridden for the getHello operation and set to 10 seconds.

 ```yaml